 The annual Distinguished Faculty Award acknowledges faculty who have made outstanding contributions to the teaching/learning process at Granite State College.
-This award recognizes distinguished teaching and other notable achievements such as curriculum development, assessment of prior leaning, creating community connections, and mentoring.
+In recognition of excellence in teaching, recipients exemplify this distinction through the sharing of knowledge in a challenging and supportive learning environment and by

 CRITERIA FOR THE AWARD